ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 ### Using an A/B Test

-The following attributes are used when specifying an A/B in the transmission's `content` JSON object.
-Note that these attributes should not be present when not using an A/B test.
+The following attributes are used when specifying an A/B test in the transmission's `content` JSON object.

 | Field         | Type     | Description                           | Required   | Notes   |
 |------------------------|:-:       |---------------------------------------|-------------|--------|